 HTC Computing

 The majority of the user support teams highlighted the importance of providing easy to access generic computing services.
 LTOS users often are interested in computing capacity to run their own scientific code, using their submission frameworks (e.g. scripts) which they were using on local computing resources until they needed to scale up the available capacity and applied for resources in EGI.
-To achieve this result, users could be given either access to a command-line interface or to a generic enough user interface, both accessed using username/password-like credentials.
+To achieve this result, users could be given either access to a command-line interface or to a sufficiently generic user interface accessible using username/password-like credentials.

 NGI France has been providing DIRAC for their long tail of science users, with good feedbacks.
 DIRAC is a workload management system with pilot jobs introduced by the DIRAC project is now widely used by various communities as main tool for computing task submission.
 Through the web interface of DIRAC users can submit one or multiple computing tasks, monitor their status and retrieve outputs.
 DIRAC offers also command-line clients.

 Other NGIs, such as NGI CZ, allow users to access with username/password machines where batch submission is enabled to the local clusters.
+On demand cluster computing and various different solutions will be evaluated for inclusion.

 Cloud computing

-Based on the answers provided to the survey, LTOS users are using GUI to manage cloud resources.
+Based on the answers provided to the survey, LTOS users are using GUIs to manage cloud resources.
 Users are both accessing directly the site cloud management framework GUI, for example Open Nebula, or using a cloud broker to use resources from multiple sites.

 NGI France reports the use of slipstream, a cloud broker, to allow LTOS users to instantiate virtual machines across multiple cloud sites.

 In terms of virtual machines images, users have access to general-purpose virtual machine images, where they can install their applications and use the virtual machine, or multiple virtual machines, to run it.

-Discipline specific services
+EGI-Engage will provide VM management capabilities via its virtual appliances store and its GUI (developments are planned in the context of WP4).
+These features will be integrated with the LTOS platform.
+Discipline-specific services

 None of the NGIs reported to provide discipline-specific or specialized tools to their LTOS users.
 Although NGI CZ reported that they are supporting their users with pre-installed software, such as R, or Matlab.
 In particular commercial software are highly appreciated by the users, who cannot access to licenses locally.

-From an EGI perspective commercial software are a very difficult use case: providing licenses requires funds, and an assessment of the target users, which is easier to do at national level.
-Therefore EGI will redirect users requesting services such as Matlab to their NGIs, if it is available at the users’ national level.
+A business development strategy will be discussed with innovators like CloudSME for the offering of their simulation software via the LTOS platform.

-Non-commercial software (R, for example) can be integrated and made available also at EGI level, although the answers to the survey did not highlighted this use case as a priority.
-It is for example available in the Catania SG, or it could be used by users through virtual machines with pre-installed software.
+The offering of licensed software will be at lower priority, as this is a service already offered locally by some NGIs.
+However, the offering of non-commercial software (R, for example) can be integrated and made available also at EGI level.
+It is already available in the Catania SG, and it could be used by users through virtual machines with pre-installed software.
+The need for R and similar software packages will be assessed during the pilot phase.